zoxpx/pxdocs/content/install-with-other/docker/swarm/jenkins.md

 ## How to speed up Jenkins

-Be sure to read ["How to speed up Jenkins builds"](https://portworx.com/speed-up-jenkins-builds/) on the ways in which Portworx can help improve Jenkins performance and speed up CI/CD workloads.
+Be sure to read [How to speed up Jenkins builds](https://portworx.com/speed-up-jenkins-builds/) on the ways in which Portworx can help improve Jenkins performance and speed up CI/CD workloads.

 ## Highly Resilient Jenkins Using Docker Swarm

-Be sure to read ["Highly Resilient Jenkins Using Docker Swarm"](https://portworx.com/jenkins-docker-swarm/) on way to deploy fault-tolerant on Docker Swarm with Portworx
+Be sure to read [Highly Resilient Jenkins Using Docker Swarm](https://portworx.com/jenkins-docker-swarm/) on way to deploy fault-tolerant on Docker Swarm with Portworx